 NASA’s Mars rover Curiosity found in October 2019 that Mars probably once housed a large, stable lake and possibly rivers of water.

 Now water is found only at the planet’s frozen poles, which – in a similar cycle to that found on Earth – are heated by the Sun, releasing water vapour into the atmosphere.

 On Mars, however, condensation into clouds is hindered by weak gravity and a thin atmosphere.
 Atmospheric water molecules are broken apart by sunlight, releasing the two hydrogen atoms from the oxygen atom they are bound to.

 The increased presence of water vapour at very high altitudes now suggests that that loss of hydrogen and oxygen atoms into space is happening much faster than previously theorised or observed.

-On the face of it, the research is a blow to hopes of finding conditions that harbour life on Mars – hopes that lie behind two new rover missions: the Rosalind Franklin rover and NASA’s Mars 2020 rover, both due to launch this summer.
+On the face of it, the research is a blow to hopes of finding conditions that harbour life on Mars – hopes that lie behind two new rover missions: the Rosalind Franklin rover and NASA’s Perseverance rover, both due to launch this summer.